neurogears/neurogears.github.io/_pages/02-about-us.md

 ![Cedric]({{ site.baseurl }}/assets/images/chonnet.jpg){:class="img-profile"}

-Cedric is a research engineer in the HCI group at ISIR, the robotics lab of Sorbonne University, Paris.
-With a background in embedded systems, he explores the connections between physical computing, interactivity and the arts by travelling the world of hackerspaces.
-Cedric worked as a firmware engineer and InterHacktivist at Sifteo in San Francisco, co-founded a couple of companies developing tangible interfaces, and started to create interactive systems worldwide.
+Cedric is a visiting scientist at the MIT Media Lab.
+With a background in embedded systems, he explores the connections between physical computing, interactivity and the arts by travelling the world of hackerspaces and research labs.
+Cedric worked as a firmware engineer and InterHacktivist at Sifteo in San Francisco, co-founded a couple of companies developing tangible interfaces, and created interactive systems worldwide.

-He has worked on eTextile music controllers, virtual reality bike systems, interactive art pieces, modular implants, 3D positioning systems and many other Open Source projects.
+He has worked on eTextile music controllers, immersive systems, interactive art pieces, modular implants, 3D positioning systems and many other open source projects.

 # Partners